The first video game ever created was "Tennis for Two" in 1958, played on an oscilloscope.

 We’re here to level up, not stir up.

-Help New Voices Respawn
+Help Voices Respawn

-Privacy = Protection Buff
+[email protected]Privacy = Protection Buff

 Please avoid sharing any of your own or anyone else’s sensitive information publicly.
 That includes social handles, real-world coordinates, or login credentials.
 While you may feel safe in the cooldown of community, remember that this is still online terrain.
 You’re always better off shielded.